Following months of beta testing, Twitter made its new audio feature, Twitter Spaces, permanent.

 6, Download your Space's data.

-According to Twitter, the social media platform retains data about the Space including recordings and transcriptions for up to 30 days after the Space in case there are any reports of speakers not following Twitter terms.
+According to Twitter, the social media platform retains data about the Space including recordings and transcriptions for up to 30 days after the event for review in case of policy violations.

 7. Attend a Space.

-When you tap on it, you'll be given more details about who is in the Space and see a "Join Space" button.
-If the Space creator allows anyone who joins to speak, you'll be asked if you want to enter the Space with your microphone on or off, as shown in the image below.
+When you tap on it, you'll be given more details about who is in the Space and see a "Start listening" button.
+If the Space creator allows anyone who joins to speak, you'll be asked if you want to enter the Space.

 8. Attempt to speak.